-Perhaps UQ's ultimate use is in decision-making under uncertainty-a model with uncertain inputs inferred from measurements, with those uncertain inputs propagated through forward UQ-presenting a huge challenge in a stochastic system, to pose a guestion like "Where do I place remediation wells and how do I control them to minimize contamination risk to a city's drinking water supply, within a budget?"
+Perhaps UQ's ultimate use is in decision-making under uncertainty-a model with uncertain inputs inferred from measurements, with those uncertain inputs propagated through the model to produce uncertain outputs.
+The guestion then becomes how to optimize a system given such uncertainty.
+Optimization incorporates inverse UQ, which incorporates forward UQ-presenting a huge challenge in a stochastic system. with its random variables.

+Take, for instance, groundwater contaminant remediation.
+If a subsurface flow and transport model accounts for uncertainty in soil properties and contaminant plume, it would be possible to pose a question like "Where do I place remediation wells and how do I control them to minimize contamination risk to a city's drinking water supply, within a budget?"
 An optimization procedure would automatically account for all those outcomes so long as the uncertainties were plugged in.